Northland Workforce Training Center

 In July 2016, Watts Architecture and Engineering was selected as architect and space programming/final design was initiated for the NWTC In September 2016, Gilbane Construction was selected as the construction manager.

 In December 2016, after a competitive procurement process, ESD selected Economic Development Group (EDG), Inc., a nonprofit entity comprised of four lead partners—Buffalo Niagara Manufacturing Alliance (BNMA); Catholic Charities of Buffalo, Inc.; Goodwill Industries of Western New York, Inc.; and Buffalo Urban League—to be the operator and administrator of the Northland Workforce Training Center.
 EDG will undertake all administrative, financial control, internship/job placement, and coordination activities necessary for the operation of the center.

 In August of 2017, ESD and EDG announced the appointment of Stephen Tucker as the President & CEO of the NWTC, and is has staffed its senior positions.
 EDG is in the process of branding and recruitment/assessment of students for its inaugural class, working closely with feeder institutions, such as Burgard High School and other Buffalo Career & Technical Education (CTE) high schools, as well as various adult programs for job training.
 More information about the NWTC can be found here.

-This new workforce training facility will be focused on the needs of manufacturers to fill employment skills gaps among area residents.
+This new workforce training facility is focused on the needs of manufacturers to fill employment skills gaps among area residents.
 Manufacturing is now the third largest industry sector in the region, employing more than 66,000 people and generating $6.3 billion in gross regional product (GRP).
 Industry estimates indicate over the next 10 years, due to retirements and growth, there will be over 20,000 job vacancies in Buffalo/Niagara’s manufacturing sector.
 However, the region’s workforce does not currently have the employment skills to meet these demands.